 In addition, a guidebook on the use of social media has been distributed to all employees and, on the Group's intranet, we publish a monthly series of slideshow-style materials designed to help employees understand case studies related to the code of conduct.

 In addition, the Nichirei Group has been offering e-learning sessions to educate and train employees, based on its in-house educational rules.
-A total of 12 sessions were held in fiscal 2016 covering a variety of topics, including compliance with competition-related laws, prevention of bribery and corruption, and prevention of harassment.

 The Nichirei Group is committed to continue providing compliance training.